Vinaygond/Vinaygond.github.io/aboutme.md

 That philosophy now drives my work on **Exit Protocol**, a forensic litigation intelligence platform for high-conflict divorce, asset tracing, and financial discovery.

-Exit Protocol turns messy financial records into structured, reviewable, court-ready evidence.
-It combines AI-assisted document processing with deterministic financial tracing, cryptographic evidence sealing, and secure deployment models for sensitive legal data.
+Exit Protocol turns messy financial records into structured, attorney-reviewable evidence.
+It combines AI-assisted document processing with deterministic financial tracing, SHA-256 snapshot integrity, and secure deployment models for sensitive legal data.
+Outputs are structured review material for counsel and retained experts — not legal advice, expert opinion, or court filings.

 The core belief behind it is simple: